No. 4 Morton mounts big lead over EC Central, despite multiple penalties

-Morton and EC Central traded penalties in a sluggish first half between the two teams sitting atop the Great Lakes Athletic Conference.
+EAST CHICAGO — Morton and EC Central traded penalties in a sluggish first half between the top two teams in the Great Lakes Athletic Conference.

-The Governors struck first with on a 13-yard touchdown run from La’Mayne Braswell on the first drive of the game, and it was a rare moment of continuity.
-Referees littered the field with flags as both squads were called for multiple penalties during plays and even after plays.
+The Governors struck first behind a 13-yard touchdown run from junior running back La’Mayne Braswell on the first drive of the game, but it was a rare moment of continuity.
+Referees littered the field with flags as both squads were called for multiple penalties during and after multiple plays.

 You have free articles remaining.

 Despite the undisciplined display, Morton still mounted a 28-3 lead.
-In addition to Braswell, JoJo Johnson and Damaris Rias recorded rushing touchdowns in the second quarter, while Paris Hewlett threw a 46-yard touchdown pass to Marcus Hardy in the first quarter.
+In addition to Braswell, junior wide receiver JoJo Johnson and senior running back Damaris Rias recorded rushing touchdowns in the second quarter, while junior quarterback Paris Hewlett threw a 46-yard touchdown pass to junior wide receiver Marcus Hardy in the first quarter.